aleusai/ssl-certs-validator/README.md

 - BLACKBOX_TIMEOUT the timeout for the connection to the Blackbox server (default value is 1s)

 You can then run the script `dc-up.sh` which will build the validator backend (from its Dockerfile) and start the other containers.

+The following docker containers will be created:
+- The Prometheus server, which is confgured (see the file `prometheus/prometheus.orig.yml`) to scrape the Pushgateway server and the Flask based validator: this latter one is scraped as if it were a Blackbox server, with some example urls
+- The Pushgateway server, which can receive in push mode events to be scraped (from the validator)
+- The Flask based validator, which can validate certificates "locally" or via an external Blackbox server; it can push events to the Pushgateway, and can be scraped directly by the Prometheus server
+- The Blackbox exporter, which is used by the validator (it is NOT scraped directly by the Prometheus server in this setup)

 ## Testing